voicera/gooseberry/README.md

 }
 ```

-Running the above example produces an output that looks like the following (which was heavily edited for brevity):
+Running the above example produces output that looks like the following (which was heavily edited for brevity):

 ```bash
 {"level":"info","ts":"2018-04-02T20:54:22Z","caller":"runtime/proc.go:198","msg":"starting example"}